Free Shipping in the U.K on all Designer Fabric and Wallpaper samples

 We bring inspirational design edge to traditional painting methods and techniques.
 Our elaborate exclusive designs are created to enhance the everyday with pattern, texture and colour through a sensorial experience no matter what your style is.
 Equally believed to create a timeless interiors exploring what imagination can bring to surfaces that surround us.

-Shweta, is the founder and director to the design led studio.
 Her mission is to invigorate forgotten arts for future generations through her created designs.
 Her vision is brought to life working alongside with the manufacturers based in the UK.
-She has exhibited in national and international trade shows including Maison et Objet, Paris.
+Coming from creative background and being a designer, she brings a clear vision and understanding to the nuances of design and the power of aesthetics to transform spaces.
+Our wallpapers and fabrics has been exhibited in national and international trade shows including Maison et Objet, Paris.
 We intend in creating exclusive fabrics and wallpapers with relentless forward thinking creativity.
-Everything we do comes from deep study of Indian miniature painting techniques of the past and our mission is to extend that tradition through our designs in a new light.
-Indian miniature painting techniques and pigments with historical significance.
+Everything we do comes from deep study of arts and crafts of the past and our mission is to extend that tradition through our designs in a new light.

 Designs are extensively drawn from her in depth research into pigments and traditional Indian miniature painting techniques rooted in 11th century BC, and beyond.
 Historically, with the end of the court system in India the Indian miniature paintings came to to an end because there was lack of patronage for the artists.
 These paintings were court paintings and at times religious paintings commissioned by the patrons.